If you have a recent chapter 7 or chapter 13 bankruptcy, you can still qualify for a mortgage to purchase or refinance your home.

 For a chapter 13, you only need to wait until you have successfully made 12 months of payments.
 Additionally, you will need to provide the court trustee’s written approval.
 Also, keep in mind that the clock doesn’t start upon filing, but rather once the bankruptcy has been discharged.

-USDA Loan After Bankruptcy
+USDA Loan Immediately After Bankruptcy

 The USDA rules are similar to the FHA.
 You will need to wait at least 2 years after filing a chapter 7 bankruptcy.
 For a chapter 13 bankruptcy, you may be eligible after making 1 years worth of payments on time.